How to Handle a Staged Car Crash

 - Car insurance information

 - Driver license number

-- Contact information of the other river (name, address, phone number)
+- Contact information of the other driver (name, address, phone number)

 - The general height, weight, and appearance of the other car’s driver and passengers